-During the last clean-up (Sunday April 27, 2014) over 400 volunteers removed over 700 bags of litter plus furniture, car parts, bikes, shopping carts, computers, TVs and more.
+During the last clean-up (Sunday April 26, 2015) over 475 volunteers removed approximately 800 bags of litter plus furniture, car parts, bikes, shopping carts, computers, TVs and more.
 What people find most surprising is how fun and rewarding it is to help out the environment in this way.

 Students are able to get community service hours for helping.
 Click for more info.

 People can do many things including: Clean up litter, help hand out supplies, hike and video tape the clean up.
 You can stay and help for as long or short of a time as you like.
 All help is appreciated.
 Even if you just come for moral support.
 If you will be video taping please just email us the footage you would like us to use in the clean up documentary or put it on a USB stick and allow us to copy it.
 We will return the USB stick.

 If you would like to take part please click here and let us know.